autumnmarceau/glitchlette/_posts/2025-09-27-fester-bts.md

   </figcaption>
 </figure></center>

 Back in February of this year, Jaz and I drove to Long Beach, WA for a GLITCHLETTE photo shoot.
-We weren't exactly intending for it to be the album cover, but what we wound up with was so perfect that we knew it when we saw it, y'know what I mean?
+We weren't exactly intending for it to be the official cover art, but what we wound up with was so perfect that we knew it when we saw it, y'know what I mean?

 The journey from Seattle is about 3.5 hours.
 Once you get off I-5, the landscape exhales the usual eeriness of western Washington’s rural areas.
 It's easy to see why David Lynch chose the PNW for *Twin Peaks.*  Winding roads cut through misty lowlands, old-growth forests, and drowsy logging towns that straddle the seams of here and *there*, where it feels like every tree portends your doom.